ruchikaJagotta/selenium-test/README.md

 # Demo - Selenium, TestNG & report generation.

 This framework is based on Selenium Webdriver & TestNG as hybrid framework.
 Test Data has been entering in form of XML file.
+Log4j has been entering the logs and screenshots for failed scenarios are collected at specified location.

 ## Getting Started